Configure Backup Location (Federated Mode)

 -

-Field Mandatory Description Name Yes A descriptive name for this backup location.
-Azure Storage Account Name Yes The name of the Azure Storage account that hosts the backup container.
-Path/Bucket Yes The name of the Azure Blob Storage container (Bucket) to use as the backup location.
-Enter only the container name.
-Do not include any path prefixes or slash characters.
-Azure Environment Yes The Azure cloud environment.
+Field Applies to Mandatory Description Name All providers Yes A descriptive name for this backup location.
+Azure Storage Account Name Azure Yes The name of the Azure Storage account that hosts the backup container.
+Path/Bucket All providers Yes The name of the target storage container or bucket.
+For Azure, enter the Blob Storage container name.
+For AWS, enter the S3 bucket name.
+For GCS, enter the bucket name (for an immutable GCS bucket, enter the name of the bucket with a retention policy configured).
+Enter only the container or bucket name.
+Do not include path prefixes or slash characters.
+Azure Environment Azure Yes The Azure cloud environment.

 The default value is set to Azure Global.